qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 :guilabel:`WFS capabilities` section, |qg| Server will advertise this specific URL in the WFS GetCapabilities response.

-|qgs| support the following request for WFS service:
+|qg| support the following request for WFS service:

 * GetCapabilities
 * DescribeFeatureType